 The lawyer and lay members of the Tribunal make strenuous efforts to be available promptly, even where a hearing is lengthy.
 Hearings vary in length from half a day to multiple days.
-In this reporting period there was a case in which the liability phase only occupied five days.

 Hearing time is kept to a minimum by the Tribunal's practice of taking all evidence in chief "as read", and directing that affidavits are filed well in advance of the hearing.